Home Research Teaching resources

 Current research

-Thesis in the INRIA Beagle team, in Lyon (INSA), under the supervision of Guillaume Beslon and Nicolas Lartillot.
+PhD thesis in the INRIA Beagle team, in Lyon (INSA).

 Recent publications